CaterinaBi/holiday-chatbot/README.md

-# holiday-chatbot
+# Love Holidays Chatbot

-Virtual assistant in Google Dialogflow for the loveholidays website.
+Virtual assistant in Google Dialogflow for the loveholidays website